VisionandCognition/NHP-Freesurfer/README.md

 ## NHP_Freesurfer
-This repo contains a nummber of Jupyter Notebooks that will guide you through the segmentation and surface generation of monkey brains using Freesurfer, the NMT template, and other tools.
+This repo contains a number of Jupyter Notebooks that will guide you through the segmentation and surface generation of monkey brains using Freesurfer, the NMT template, and other tools.

 ### Requirements
 The requirements are listed in each notebook separately.